New Mexico state flag

 House Memorial 028 requesting the governor to opt into the EFTC passed the New Mexico House.

-February 1, 2026 · NM Legislature
+· NM Legislature

 Read Full Article

-Build Your Advocacy Kit
+Build My Advocacy Kit

 Stay Informed